 Aquafaba

-3 tablespoon = 1 whole egg
+3 tbsp = 1 whole egg

-1 tablespoon = 1 egg white
+1 tbsp = 1 egg white

 Aquafaba is a controversial product, literally the brine you find in a can of chickpeas!
 I don't use it very often as it has to be whipped up into a meringue-style texture to be of any benefit to baking (although some people pour it in to cake batter, using it as egg white).
 It does produce amazing meringues, although there is often a lingering "beany" smell that needs to be covered up with lots of other flavours.